 These Thai Quinoa Salad Jars with Peanut Miso Dressing are the work lunch you’ve been waiting for.
 Ditch the boring sandwich and try these crunchy, flavor-packed salads.

 School’s back in session.
 Summer vacations have come and gone.
 The adults are getting back into a normal work routine but still wondering what the heck to pack for lunch.
 Or maybe you’re reading this right now and are thinking about how you eat out way more than you wish you did?
-Most of my nutrition coaching clients feel this way!

 Besides being a burden on your wallet, eating out makes it tough to eat well.
 It’s not that restaurants don’t have good options, they just have a lot of the more “splurge-worthy” stuff too and it can be hard to say no to that when you’re ravenous after a long morning of work.
 Pro tip: your environment is everything when you’re trying to change habits.